libops/docs/docs/development/cli.md

 Available Commands:
-  backup      Backup your libops environment completion  Generate the autocompletion script for the specified shell config-ssh  Populate ~/.ssh/config with LibOps development environment drush       Run drush commands on your libops environment get         Display information about your LibOps environment. help        Help about any command import      Import resources to your LibOps environment. sequelace   Connect to your LibOps database using Sequel Ace (Mac OS only) set         Set information on your LibOps environment. sync-db     Transfer the database from one environment to another
+  backup      Backup your libops environment completion  Generate the autocompletion script for the specified shell config-ssh  Populate ~/.ssh/config with libops development environment drush       Run drush commands on your libops environment get         Display information about your libops environment. help        Help about any command import      Import resources to your libops environment. sequelace   Connect to your libops database using Sequel Ace (Mac OS only) set         Set information on your libops environment. sync-db     Transfer the database from one environment to another

 Flags:
-  -e, --environment string   LibOps environment (default "development") -h, --help                 help for libops
+  -e, --environment string   libops environment (default "development") -h, --help                 help for libops
-  -p, --site string          LibOps project/site (default "YOUR-LIBOPS-SITE") -v, --version              version for libops
+  -p, --site string          libops project/site (default "YOUR-LIBOPS-SITE") -v, --version              version for libops

 Use "sitectl [command] --help" for more information about a command.